-For those who have spent hours painting their own home, getting rid of the excess wood stain, paint and varnishes seem as easy as pouring it down the drain.
+For those who have spent hours painting their own home, getting rid of the excess wood stain, paint, and varnishes seems to be as easy as pouring it down the drain.

 Of course, you do not want to pour the stain and varnishes down the kitchen sink drain as that will clog the pipes.

-However, there are those who either do not know or have a moment of forgetfulness and suddenly your pipes are clogged with paint.
+However, some either do not know or have a moment of forgetfulness, and suddenly, their pipes are clogged with paint.

 Tiny amounts of paint, such as those that may be on your paintbrush, may not cause much harm to your pipes.